Git Ops Workshop

 kubectl get ingress -n cat-app

-Ingress is a collection of classes that allow inbound connections to reach the cluster services.
+Ingress allows inbound connections to reach the cluster services.
 It can be configured to give services externally reachable URLs, load balance traffic, terminate SSL and even integrate with oauth middleware.

 NAME CLASS HOSTS ADDRESS PORTS AGE